“How’d you hear about us, Mr. Bretoff?” asks the sixtyish, silver-haired woman at the table.

 “Mr. Bretoff…Mr. Bretoff…you okay?”

 “I…sure…I was just thinking about…something.”
 His tentative tone frames his dilating eyes.

 “How’d you hear about us?”

-“And I…think my ex might…be here…or was here when…” He gazes off to his left and lasers the movements of a woman racing down the hallway in a wheelchair, hollering something in some private language.
+“And I…think my ex might…be here…or was here when…” He gazes off to his left and lasers the movements of a woman racing down the hallway in her wheelchair, mumbling something to herself.